jameswestgate/extendify/readme.md

 **Getting Started**

 Extendify was created to make constructor functions, prototypes, constructors and mixins simple.
-Every object can use the _extend_ method and each object created via _Object.type_ uses _extend_ internally as a constructor:
+Every object can use the _Object.extend_ method and each object created via _Object.type_ uses _Object.extend_ internally as a constructor:

 ```javascript